-Ingrown toenails are common and usually treatable without surgery.
-However, in severe cases, people may need a small medical procedure to treat an ingrown toenail.
+Ingrown toenails are usually treatable without surgery.
+However, in severe cases, people may require a surgical procedure to remove to ingrown toenail.

 If they notice them at an early stage, people can treat ingrown nails at home.
 However, in severe cases — especially when the nail has become infected — people may need to see a doctor for advice, antibiotics, or a surgical procedure.